 (b) Information you give to us directly

-We will collect certain personal information about you when you interact with us, for example when you complete an online form on one of our Sites (including our online “Contact Us” forms and/or when you subscribe to our newsletter), or a printed form which you (or the person who fills it on your behalf) have downloaded from the Sites or obtained by participating in a Trinity event or webinar, when you respond to a survey, when you register as a user on our Site(s) and when you use the facilities provided on or via our Site(s), where you post entries on our online forums and every time you send us an email of contact us by other means.
+We will also collect certain personal information about you when you interact with us, for example when you complete an online form on one of our Sites (including our online ‘Contact Us’ forms and/or when you subscribe to our newsletter), or a printed form which you (or the person who fills it on your behalf) have downloaded from the Sites or obtained by participating in a Trinity event or webinar, when you respond to a survey, when you register as a user on our Site(s) and when you use the facilities provided on or via our Site(s), where you post entries on our online forums and every time you send us an email or contact us by other means.

-We may collect the following information from you:
+We may collect, store and use the following information from you:

-If you take one of our Secure English Language Test exams, for example for visa and immigration purposes, private hire licences or for university admission, we will collect your photo, full name, candidate ID, date of birth, nationality, ID type, ID number, gender, exam name, exam date, certificate issue date, exam centre, result, unique electronic reference number, agent name and address, and the pdf certificate of award.
-We will also record and store information about your personal identity using biometrics and voice identification verification equipment to help verify your identity.
+If you take one of our Secure English Language Tests, for example for visa and immigration purposes, private hire licences or for university admission, we will collect your photo, full name, candidate ID, date of birth, nationality, ID type, ID number, gender, exam name, exam date, certificate issue date, exam centre, result, unique electronic reference number, agent name and address, and the pdf certificate of award.
 We do this to prevent exam fraud.
 The Secure English Language Test will be delivered by secure video link at the exam centre until further notice.
 We will use CCTV recording equipment to record the exams.
-We do this to confirm the identities of exam participants, for examiner and centre staff training and standardisation purposes and to combat examination malpractice.
-We retain all footage and recordings for up to 24 months after which they will be destroyed.
+We do this to confirm the identities of exam participants, for examiner and centre staff training and standardisation purposes, research and to combat exam malpractice.

 (c) Information we obtain indirectly

-Data protection law recognises certain categories of personal information as sensitive and therefore requiring more protection.
-These categories of data include information about health, ethnicity, and political opinions.
+Data protection law recognises that certain categories of personal information are sensitive and require higher levels of protection.
+These categories of data include information about health and ethnicity.

-The Sites are not intended for use by individuals under 13 years of age and so, if you are under 13, you must not use our Sites or provide any personal information to us without the express consent of your parent or guardian.
+The Sites are not intended for user by individuals under 13 years of age and so, if you are under 13, you must not use the services on our Sites or provide any personal information to us without the express consent or supervision of your parent or guardian.

-We are required to rely on one or more lawful grounds to collect and use the personal information that we have outlined above.
+We are required to rely on a lawful ground to collect and use the personal information that we have outlined above.
 The following are applicable, depending on the context:

-Where the processing of your personal information is necessary for us to comply with a legal obligation to which we are subject e.g.to comply with our obligation to provide reasonable adjustments to candidates with a disability, or where we respond to requests by government, regulatory or law enforcement authorities conducting an investigation.
+Legal obligation – Where the processing of your personal information is necessary for us to comply with a legal obligation to which we are subject.
+For example, to comply with our obligation to provide reasonable adjustments to candidates with a disability, or where we respond to requests by government, regulatory or law enforcement authorities conducting an investigation.

-Where it is necessary for us to process your personal information in order to perform a contract to which you are a party (or to take steps at your request prior to entering a contract.
+Contractual relationship – Where it is necessary for us to process your personal information in order to perform a contract to which you are a party, or to take steps at your request prior to entering a contract.
 For example, to provide you with support resources (where available) or to issue you with a product that you have ordered from us.

-For Arts Award advisers and prospective advisers registering via artsaward.org.uk, some of the information you supply will be used by:
+For organisations, advisers and prospective advisers validated to deliver Arts Award via artsaward.org.uk, some of the information you supply will be used by: